1aviervargas/Semantic_Segmentation_Picker/README.md

 ### Network Training

 To train the network, use the script `script_matlab_training.m`.
-Please modify the variable `imDir1` (line 13) to point to the folder storing the downsampled micrographs and the variable `pxDir1` (line 15) to point to the folder storing the manually labeled images.
-Additionally, modify line 9 to the path where your MATLAB code is stored.
-If the image size is different from `[640 448] px`, please modify the `imageSize` parameter (line 50).
+Please modify the variable `imDir1` (line 8) to point to the folder storing the downsampled micrographs and the variable `pxDir1` (line 10) to point to the folder storing the manually labeled images.
+If the image size is different from `[640 448] px`, please modify the `imageSize` parameter (line 45).
 After setting these folders and the image size correctly, run the script `script_matlab_training.m` to train the network.
 The network will be stored in the variable `net`, and all the results will be stored in the file `results_training.mat`.

 ### Evaluation of the Training